DiouxX/docker-glpi/README.md

 Install and run an GLPI instance with docker.

 ## Deploy a specific release of GLPI
-Edit the glpi-install.sh specify a version in the VERSION_GLPI var
+Edit the glpi-install.sh specify a version in the VERSION_GLPI var, then launch a build

 # Deploy with docker-compose